-We recruited 16 paid subjects for this study, three of which were female.
+We recruited 16 subjects for this study, three of which were female.
 The subjects were drawn primarily from our university and were screened to have at least basic computer knowledge.
 Subject ages ranged from 20 to 35 years of age.
-All subjects had normal or corrected-to-normal vision, and no participants reported color-blindness.
+All subjects had normal or corrected-to-normal vision, and no participants were color-blind.
+12 out of 16 subjects had previous extensive 3D experience.